aaronsatko/star_classification_analysis/README.md

 This project uses the following Python libraries:

 - `pandas`: Facilitates reading, manipulating, and analyzing data in DataFrame format.
-- `matplotlib.pyplot`: Used for creating static, animated, and interactive visualizations.
+- `matplotlib.pyplot`: Used for creating visualizations.
 - `seaborn`: Enhances matplotlib plots with improved aesthetics and additional plot types.
 - `configparser`: Manages and retrieves database configurations.
 - `PyMySQL`: Connects to the MySQL database and executes SQL statements.
 - `logging`: Handles the logging of errors and information.
 - `os`: Manages directories and file operations.

+## Files

+- `query.py`: Runs queries and plot generation
+- `createDatabase.py`: Creates the database and fills with data from csv

 ## Project Components